omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 - undid workoutdetail.date and instance.date because its rounding dates forward to the next day.

 Functionality to add:
-- change results create view to function based and hide instance choice and set default to the instance that was just on.
+- change results create view to be function based and hide instance choice and set default to the instance that was just on.
         - the function can take three args (request, user, uuid).
         - can use user and uuid for url and then use uuid for finding the instance.
-- add duration field in results. update workoutinstance whenever results are saved to call an update_duration on instance
-        - just like instance does to base workout
+        - then have two inputs, one for minutes and one for seconds. use the form to validate. then use the view to transfer into only seconds for storing in duration field.
 - change result create url to have username first, then workoutid, then result/create/
 - have to embed in the result create page, the resultfiles create
 - order workouts on users page based on results dates or date_completed dates on instance